 In the sixteenth century, as ancient manuscripts began to be rediscovered, translated and made available to European humanists such as Petrarch, society turned in a more worldly direction.
 Artists began adding classical themes to their devotional repertories and more frequently directed their attention to the problems of life on earth.
 This class covers painters, architects and sculptors, including Botticelli, Leonardo da Vinci and Michelangelo in Italy, and Jan Van Eyck, Hieronymous Bosch, Albrecht Durer and Hans Holbein in northern Europe.
 Mannerism as an outgrowth of the Renaissance is also discussed.
+Prerequisite(s): DEN 108, DEN 239, DAH 200, DAH 201

-DAH 311 GO FIGURE: 20TH CENTURY FIGURATIVE ART
+DAH 311 GO FIGURE: 20th CENTURY FIGURATIVE ART

 This course is a survey of the diverse forms of figuration that have emerged in the 20th century (1900-2000).
 Through a chronological survey of various figural styles, such as Cubism, Surrealism, Figurative Expressions, and Photo- realism, the aesthetic, social, and political intentions of many 20th century artists are set forth.
 In a century seemingly dominated by the emergence of abstraction, this survey presents the history and centrality of figuration in sculpture, painting, photography, and performance art.
+Prerequisite(s): DEN 108, DEN 239, DAH 200, DAH 201